Policing and Criminology (BSc)

-This programme will provide an in depth knowledge of a wide range of aspects of policing combined with the study of Criminology where the student will look at crime, why people commit crime, what deters people from crime, policing of crime and the legal penal system.
+This programme will provide in-depth knowledge of a wide range of aspects of policing combined with the study of Criminology where the student will look at:

-This programme of study is designed to provide students who wish to go into the police force, with the necessary skills to enter the police service and is designed in anticipation of the proposed ‘Policing Degree’ currently being considered by the College of Policing which, if introduced will form an essential criteria for those wishing to apply for the post of Police Constable.
+This programme of study is designed to provide students with the necessary skills to enter the police service.
+It is designed in anticipation of the proposed ‘Policing Degree’ currently being considered by the College of Policing which if introduced will form an essential criteria for those wishing to apply for the post of Police Constable.

 Level 4 – Year 1

 - Behavioural dynamics leading self

 - Academic Skills

 - The Public Services Environment